Vietnam

 Return • Travel Day • Fly from Hanoi, Vietnam, to Los Angeles with your group and a trip leader, then continue on to your final destination.

-A Smithsonian Student Travel Expert will join the group for three to four days of the itinerary.
+A Smithsonian Student Travel Expert will join the group for four or five days of the itinerary.
 A professional in their field, they will tie in their knowledge and experiences with the themes of the program and share their insights and passion for the region during talks and informal conversations throughout their time with the students.
-Meet last summer’s expert below.

 Michele Gualtieri looking up and smiling while wearing chef coat and standing against old brick building